Netcracker/KubeMarine/documentation/Installation.md

          source: ./example/cloud-config.txt
    ```

 1. Before running any plugins, it is necessary to create a secret RBAC resource and cloud controller manager DaemonSet for CPP.
-This can be specified as the very first Kubemarine plugin, for example:
+This can be specified as the very first KubeMarine plugin, for example:

    Create a file `./openstack-cloud-controller-manager-ds.yaml` on deploy node with the following content: